seanpmaxwell/Typescript-Best-Practices/README.md

       - _local/
         - datatable-elements.tsx <-- shared inside and outside of DataTable/
       - _external/
-        - dataTableFilterToUrlString.ts <-- an external only helper function.
+        - dataTableFilterToUrlString.ts <-- an external-only helper function.
       - _internal/
-        - sortTableData.ts <-- not shared, only called in one place in DataTable.ts
+        - sortTableData.ts <-- not shared, only called in one place in DataTable.tsx
-      - Datatable.tsx
+      - DataTable.tsx
-      - Datatable.test.tsx
+      - DataTable.test.tsx
 - Login/
   - _local/
     - ui.tsx <-- stores JSX elements needed by both the `Login` component and the `ForgotPasswordDialog` component.